Machine learning in bioinformatics: Tasks

 Due to the exponential growth of information technologies and applicable models, including artificial intelligence and data mining, in addition to the access ever-more comprehensive data sets, new and better information analysis techniques have been created, based on their ability to learn.
 Such models allow reach beyond description and provide insights in the form of testable models.

-Machine learning approaches
+Approaches

 Artificial neural networks

 Artificial neural networks in bioinformatics have been used for: